aws-samples/eks-alb-istio-with-tls/README.md

       hosts:
         - "*"
 ```
 You will notice that I am using Kubernetes secret named `tls-secret` as `credentialName` which we generated earlier.
-This serect contains openssl generated key/cert.
+The secret contains openssl generated key/cert.
 Gateway `yelb-gateway` is listening on port `443` for encrypted traffic.

 ### Configure ALB Ingress Resource